NCAS-CMS/cf-python/docs/source/performance.rst

   weights are computed non-lazily, which requires calculations based in some or all of the coordinate data.
 These computations can be much more costly than the regridding itself.
-When multiple regrid operations have the same weights, performance can be improved be calculating the weights once and re-using them:
+When multiple regrid operations have the same weights, performance can be greatly improved by calculating the weights once and re-using them:

   .. code-block:: python
      :caption: *Regrid a list of fields with the same horizontal